 Events offered as part of the Ranking Series may be subject to change in the future, and more events may be added, as well.

 Why 5PM Acknowledges UWW World Greco-Roman Rankings

-However, they are a valuable tool when it comes to illustrating reference points.
-In other words, including the Greco Roman ranking next to a wrestler’s name in the context of a competition taking place at that point in time serves as an indication of an athlete’s status during that period.
-For instance, a summary about the Granma Cup may help a reader understand the prowess of a specific wrestler (i.e., John Doe (USA, world no. 7).
+World Greco-Roman rankings are a valuable tool when it comes to illustrating reference points.
+Including a ranking next to an athlete’s name in the context of a particular competition serves as an indication of an athlete’s status during that season.
+For instance, a summary about the Granma Cup may help a reader understand the prowess of a specific wrestler [i.e., John Doe (USA, world no. 7].
 It doesn’t mean that the greater wrestling community as a whole actually believes in or agrees with how high or low a wrestler is ranked, but it is the recognized standard the sport uses to measure competitive success during a given time-frame.

 ATHLETE NAME (COUNTRY, RANKING)

-Five Point Move does include the UWW Greco Roman ranking assigned to each wrestler if they compete in a non-Olympic weight class.
-When it is an Olympic year and an athlete from a non-Olympic weight moves to a different class, we will still include that ranking with the note that it at the other weight (e.g., John Doe, USA, world no. 7 at 71 kg).
+Five Point Move will include the UWW Greco-Roman ranking assigned to each wrestler if they compete in a non-Olympic weight class.
+When it is an Olympic year and an athlete from a non-Olympic weight moves to a different class, we will still include that ranking with the note that it is at the other weight (e.g., John Doe, USA, world no. 7 at 72 kg).

 Weight Class Changes